pmongeon/CAIS2025/content/talk/1908-sauve/index.md

 ---
 title: A Bibliometric Analysis of Research by Canadian Library and Information Science Academics and Practitioners
 abstract: "Using data from the Canadian Publications in Library and Information Science Database, this study maps the scholarly contributions of Canadian LIS scholars and academic librarians to the field of LIS and examines whether Canadian LIS research is characterized by silos.
 This paper examines the similarities and differences in publications, impact, topics, and publication venues between academic librarians and scholars in Canada, as well as the extent to which academics and practitioners engage in research collaborations or reference each other’s work.
 While there is some overlap in research topics and publication venues between LIS academics and academic librarians, the two groups appear to act as distinct research communities with distinct topical foci and publishing habits.
 The two groups also do not appear to engage with each other strongly, either through collaboration or citing each other’s work."
-location: Rowe 1014 and Zoom
+location: Rowe 1016 and Zoom B
 date: 2025-05-28T13:25:00.763Z
 date_end: 2025-05-28T13:50:00.471Z
 all_day: false